aadedayo/COSC-1337/README.md

 # COSC-1337
-These are some of the java projects i did at UT-Tyler.
+These are some of the java programs i wrote at UT-Tyler.

 I have either normal comments or Javadoc in most of them, in order to explain how i wrote the program.

   # Project Name - Information about Cars/Airplanes